Intro to Combinatorics

 Proof:

-Suppose we have an \((n+1)\)-element set \(\{x_1, x_2, \ldots, x_n, y\}\).
-Its \(r\)-element subsets can be partitioned into two families: those that contain \(y\) and those that do not.
-The \(r\)-element subsets that do not contain \(y\) are exactly the \(r\)-element subsets of \(\{x_1, x_2, \ldots, x_n\}\), of which there are \(\binom{n}{r}\).
-On the other hand, each \(r\)-element subset that contains \(y\) is determined by choosing the remaining \(r-1\) elements from \(\{x_1, x_2, \ldots, x_n\}\), giving \(\binom{n}{r-1}\) such subsets.
+Consider an \((n+1)\)-element set \(\{x_1, x_2, \ldots, x_n, y\}\).
+Its \(r\)-element subsets partition into two disjoint families: those that contain \(y\) and those that do not.
+The \(r\)-element subsets that do not contain \(y\) are precisely the \(r\)-element subsets of \(\{x_1, x_2, \ldots, x_n\}\), of which there are \(\binom{n}{r}\).
+Each \(r\)-element subset that does contain \(y\) is determined by choosing the remaining \(r - 1\) elements from \(\{x_1, x_2, \ldots, x_n\}\), giving \(\binom{n}{r-1}\) such subsets.
+By the rule of sum, \[ \binom{n+1}{r} = \binom{n}{r-1} + \binom{n}{r}. \]

-Chu's Theorem
+Theorem: Chu's Theorem

 If \(n \geq r \geq 0\), then \[ \begin{align*} \sum_{k=0}^n C(k,r) &= C(r, r) + C(r+1, r) + C(r+2, r) + \cdots + C(n, r) \\\\ &= C(n+1, r+1). \end{align*} \]